MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-compare-bank-cash-flow.md

 ## To compare bank cash flow

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank Detail Cashflow Compare**, and then choose the relevant link.
-2. On the **Options** FastTab, fill in the fields as described in the following table.
+2. Fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|